 A Linesperson works on the overhead network and pole mounted equipment.
 In other words, you’ll be up high.
 You’ll be trained to work safely with technical equipment as part of a maintenance programme.

-Our Trainee Engineers have a unique opportunity to combine work-based learning whilst studying towards an HNC in Electrical Engineering or a Diploma of Higher Education in Engineering, depending on the business area they work in.
+Our Trainee Engineers have a unique opportunity to combine work-based learning whilst studying towards an HNC in Electrical Engineering or a HND in Energy and Environmental Engineering, depending on the business area they work in.
 They undertake various work placements to put newly-learned knowledge into practice, gaining practical, hands-on experience.
 If you’re applying for a trainee position, you’ll need a minimum of Maths and Science (preferably Physics) at A2 Level (grade A-C) or in Scotland SQA Highers level (grade A-B).
 Alternatively, we will accept an equivalent qualification in a relevant Engineering subject, at a minimum of HNC level.

 For more detailed information about the cookies we use, see our Cookie notice